Vlad29052003/BookMania/README.md

 ## Functionality

 ### Authentication
-The microservice provides endpoints for user registration, login, and logout.
+The microservice provides endpoints for user registration, login (which also supports two-factor authentication).
 Upon successful authentication, it generates a JWT token that the client can use for subsequent requests to authorized endpoints.

 ### Integration
 It seamlessly integrates with the Comments and Reviews Microservice and the Bookshelf Microservice to provide a cohesive user experience across the entire BookMania platform.